lmio/liox/README.rst

     $ kvm -boot d -cdrom binary.hybrid.iso

-You can also run it via VirtualBox, VMWare, Xen, etc. Just run it as a bootable CD.
+You can also run it via qemu, VirtualBox, VMWare, Xen, etc. Just run it as a bootable CD.

 Optionally, you can install this image to a hard drive by selecting "install" in the installation menu.